APPLYING TO THE MELLON RESEARCH SCHOLARS PROGRAM

 How to Apply

 Here is the online Mellon Research Scholars application.
 This online application asks for candidates’ basic biographical information, a resume, and the completion of three essays.
 One letter of recommendation from a UH professor is also required for a complete application.
-Applications for the 2021 Mellon Research Scholars Program are due Friday, November 13, 2020.
+Applications for the 2021 Mellon Research Scholars Program were due Friday, November 13, 2020.
+The deadline has been extended to Tuesday, December 1, 2020.

 (1) University of Houston main campus undergraduate students in the humanities who are graduating in fall 2021 and spring 2022